attdevsupport/VideoOptimizer/README.md

   - VLC media player 3.x.x or higher
   - Wireshark
 - Linux requirements
-  - Linux version is not being release for 4.0 and will be available with the subsequent 4.0.1 release.
+  - Linux version is not being release for 4.0.1 and will be available with the subsequent 4.0.1 release.
   - For Ubuntu 18.04.x LTS (and newer) users, use VLC media player version 3.x.x
   - For Ubuntu 16.04.x LTS (and older) users, use VLC media player version 3.x.x up to 3.0.8
   - Wireshark

-**Video Optimizer 4.0 Features**
+**Video Optimizer 4.0.1 Features**
+- This release brings to the Linux version all the following features and enhancements that were brought to the Mac and PC version in release 4.0:

 - New Export capabilities includes:
   - Export entire trace results to Excel format, allowing easy comparison of multiple traces.